 Part of keeping a balance between cyber security and operations is keeping up with the changing cyber security landscape.
 There are several ways you can stay up to date:

 - Get current threat information and participate in cyber security events through Information Security and Analysis Centers (ISACs).

 - Subscribe to a few good blogs (like this one) – check out the Security Bloggers Network for hundreds of blogs to follow, or sign up for their handy RSS feed.

 - Join one of over 80 InfraGard chapters.

 Is Paying the Ransom an Option?

-But, if that’s something you decide to do, and you regain lost access to your systems, you shouldn’t just sweep this under the rug.
+If that’s something you decide to do, and you regain access to your systems, don’t just sweep this under the rug.
 You must still follow through with the proper steps after the fact—a cyber hunt or compromise assessment, remediation, and disaster recovery.
 The good news is, you’ll have less remediation to do if you’ve regained access quickly, and operations have continued pretty much as normal.
 And, if you have aging infrastructure that needs to be replaced, this could be an opportunity to get resources for delayed upgrades.

-A good risk and vulnerability assessment will also help you seal the deal.
-When Delta Risk conducts an assessment, we tailor our recommendations to support a client’s needs.
+A good risk and vulnerability assessment can also help you seal the deal.
+When Delta Risk conducts an assessment, we tailor our recommendations to support your needs.
 The goal is to improve your cyber security, not to punish the people working to keep your systems secure.
 Findings from our assessments are characterized to be constructive and will help you justify funding for cyber security priorities.